port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/ci-cd/jenkins-deployment/examples.md

 <ExampleMSBuildBlueprint />

 :::note
-All of the examples assume that $API_TOKEN is already defined in your Jenkins build as shown [here](./jenkins-deployment.md#fetching-port-api-token-in-jenkins).
+All of the examples assume that `token` is already defined in your Jenkins build as shown [here](./jenkins-deployment.md#fetching-your-api-token).
 :::

 After creating the blueprint, you can add the following snippet to your Jenkins build to create the new build entity: